scovit/perl6-IRC-Async/README.md

 ```

 Attempt to send binary blob `$msg` on the `IRC::Async` that will have
-been obtained indirectly via connect or listen, returning a Promise
+been obtained indirectly via connect, returning a Promise
 that will be kept with the number of bytes sent or broken if there was
 an error sending.